For more information about formats, visit our ordering page.

 Life in Iraq–1932

-Students analyze photographs of Iraq from 1932 and formulate ideas about Iraqi life and society during this time period.
+Students analyze photographs of Iraq from 1932 to explore Iraqi life and society during this time period.
 Students consider the benefits and limitations of using photographs as a source for learning about Iraqi history.

 The Media and the Iraq War